-The young learner can produce very short phrases about themselves, giving basic personal information (e.g., name, address, family, nationality), saying how he/she is feeling using simple words like 'happy,' 'tired', accompanied by body language.
+The young learner can produce short phrases about themselves, giving basic personal information (e.g., name, address, family, nationality), saying how he/she is feeling using simple words like 'happy,' 'tired', accompanied by body language.

-- describes him/herself (e.g., name, age, family, nationality), using very simple words and formulaic expressions, provided he/she can prepare in advance; - says what his/her name is, how old he/she is, where he/she lives and where he/she goes to school; - says how one is feeling using simple words like 'happy', 'tired', accompanied by body language.
+- describes him/herself (e.g., first and last name, address, telephone number, nationality, age, family, school and hobbies), using simple words and formulaic expressions, provided he/she can prepare in advance; - says what his/her name is, how old he/she is, where he/she lives and where he/she goes to school; - says how he/she is feeling using words and simple, short sentences like 'I am happy today.', 'I feel tired', accompanied by body language.